How to Buy Dash – A Beginner’s Guide

 Dash Desktop Wallets

 Anyone looking for all the benefits of Dash should use the Dash Core wallet available for Mac, Linux, and Windows.

 Dash Mobile Wallets

 There are a few mobile Dash wallets available for both Android and iOS.
-Jaxx is the most popular choice for both platforms. iPhone users can also use Edge or the Dash Core wallet for iOS and Android.
+Edge is the most popular choice for both platforms.
+Addtional options include the Dash Core wallet for iOS and Android.
 Coinomi is also a good option if you’re looking for a trusted mobile wallet, Coinomi is available on iOS and Android as well as having a desktop version for Windows, Mac and Linux.

 Once you have your Dash wallet, you will need to get your Dash address.
 A Dash address is a long string of numbers and letters (case sensitive) that starts with an “X”.
 Here’s an example:

 Purchasing Dash or any cryptocurrency, including Bitcoin, is often far trickier than it should be for anyone who is new to this industry.
-Individuals who already own Bitcoin or Ether can simply trade it for Dash using Binance.
+Here are the top options for buying Dash with a credit card or wire transfer.

 Cryptocurrencies can widely fluctuate in prices and are not appropriate for all investors.
 Trading cryptocurrencies is not supervised by any EU regulatory framework.
 So keep in mind that your capital is at risk.

-CEX.io – Established in 2013, CEX.io is one of the oldest companies in the game.
-You can buy Dash through their brokerage services or use their exchange and deposit money via your credit card.
+CEX.io, established in 2013, is one of the oldest companies in the game.
+You can buy Dash through their brokerage services or use their trading platform.

 BitPanda allows you to buy Dash using your credit card, Skrill account, SEPA transfer or SOFORT transfer.
 Buying on Bitpanda requires verification and buying limits are relatively low.